 Is It Possible To Bring Tiny Homes Into The Urban Environment?

-It is time to address the all-important question - can you bring tiny homes into an urban neighbourhood?
+It is time to address the all-important question - can you bring tiny homes into an urban neighborhood?
 Not really, unless some significant changes take place, especially in the regulations that affect the housing industry.

 While people in several states look at manufactured housing as a possible solution, it cannot be implemented unless policymakers amend the regulations that deem it illegal at present.
 No wonder tiny homes have eluded the cramped urban areas and stayed in sprawling outskirts.

 Some cities have zoning or restrictive covenants for the minimum lot or house size, thereby eliminating the possibility of building small homes.
-Whether it’s a home builder or a potential buyer who is interested in making the switch to tiny living, most urban neighbourhoods will not be the go-to locations for now.
+Whether it’s a home builder or a potential buyer who is interested in making the switch to tiny living, most urban neighborhoods will not be the go-to locations for now.

 That’s not all; another problem associated with tiny homes is that they do not offer decent resale values.
 So, people in the cities might be a tad bit reluctant to move into one.